Openness to innovation

 Create Lithuania is the first-of-its-kind programme for creative, proactive professionals who want to contribute to shaping the modern future of Lithuania.
 Participants with international experience can use the knowledge and innovative ideas they’ve gained abroad to help improve Lithuania for everybody.

-Over the decade of its operation, 282 projects have been implemented, 236 professionals have returned to live and work in Lithuania, and as many as 40% of the participants have remained in the public sector.
+Over the decade of its operation, 309 projects have been implemented, 277 professionals have returned to live and work in Lithuania, and as many as 40% of the participants have remained in the public sector.
 In total, projects have been implemented in as many as 50 institutions in the country.

-In order to make the conditions for innovations easier for businesses, the State is working hard to formalise the open data principles and to simplify the process both for the institutions opening data and for data users.
+To make the conditions for innovations easier for businesses, the State is working hard to formalise the open data principles and to simplify the process both for the institutions opening data and for data users.

 Fixing the environment with actions, not slogans